 In order to be eligible for admission all trainees must have completed the following:

-- Passed the Postgraduate Diploma in Professional Legal Studies at the IPLS;
+- Successfully pass the Postgraduate Diploma in Professional Legal Studies at the IPLS;

-- Provided satisfactory evidence of the completion of the two-year Indentures, to include sworn documentation from the trainee and their Master;
+- Provide satisfactory evidence of the completion of the two-year Indentures, to include sworn documentation from the trainee and their Master;

 The Society's Admissions Officer will write to all trainees near the end of the Indenture period to advise on the next steps.